OfficeDev/office-js-docs-pr/word/word-add-ins.md

 Before we start going into the specifics of the Javascript API for Word, it is important to know that this new Word add-in object model is different than what was made available with Word in Office 2013.
 The previous object model was not typed and provided a generic API for extending Office clients.
 While the previous model is still applicable to Word 2016, we strongly suggest that you start using the new Word object model.
 We suggest that you read the [platform overview](https://msdn.microsoft.com/EN-US/library/office/jj220082.aspx) if you aren't familiar with the add-in platform.

 The new JavaScript APIs for Word changes the way that you can interact with objects like documents and paragraphs.
 Rather than providing individual asynchronous APIs for retrieving and updating each of these objects, the new APIs provide “proxy” JavaScript objects that correspond to the real objects running in Word.
 You can directly interact with these proxy objects by synchronously reading and writing their properties and calling synchronous methods to perform operations on them.
 These interactions with proxy objects aren’t immediately realized in the running script, so we provide a method on the context called **sync()**.
-The that synchronizes the state between your running JavaScript and the real objects in Office by executing instructions queued in your script and retrieving properties of loaded Word objects for use in your script.
+The context.sync method synchronizes the state between your running JavaScript and the real objects in Office by executing instructions queued in your script and retrieving properties of loaded Word objects for use in your script.

 ## Create your first Word add-in